sjdv1982/seamless/sphinx/source/library.rst

 Similar to **link**, but it works unidirectionally (files are monitored, but not written to), and instead of its value, the file's md5 hash is returned.

-itransformer
-^^^^^^^^^^^^^^^^^^^^
-Works like a standard transformer, except that the `code` inputpin is for an IPython cell ( `dtype=("text", "code", "ipython")` ).

-The itransformer namespace contains a function last_cell(), which returns the last output cell (equivalent to _ in an IPython shell).

-The itransformer namespace does not contain return_preliminary.

-The itransformer has an implicit additional outputpin called `html`.
-If, after execution, the itransformer code has defined a variable `html`, the outputpin will be set to its value.

-Note that as of seamless 0.1, itransformer is implemented synchronously, i.e. the seamless IPython shell blocks while the itransformer executes.

-See tests/test-itransformer.py for an example where an itransformer is used to compile and execute Cython code.

 templateer
 ^^^^^^^^^^^^^^^^^^^^